Episode 98

 go out towards the living room and I look out the window at the front and her car's not in the driveway, so she can't be home at all.

-into the office and I messaged my girlfriend again saying, hey, that was weird.
+I remember I just went back into the um into the office and I messaged my girlfriend again saying, hey, that was weird.
 You came home and then you left immediately after.

 She messaged me back, dead confused.

 Well, what do you mean?
-I never came home today.
+I I never came home today.
 I was like, what?
 No, you were here.

 You were home.
 I saw you.